-Our next monthly meeting will be held on Friday, January 10th from 3:00pm to 4:30pm.
-We will be discussing David W. Fagerberg’s “The Sacraments as Actions of the Mystical Body” from the Winter 2012 edition of Communio: Liturgy and Culture (Volume 39.4).
+Our next monthly meeting will be held on Friday, July 14th from 3:00pm to 4:30pm.
+We will be discussing “The Mystery of the Liturgical Year: The Easter Liturgy” by Louis Bouyer from the Fall 2016 (Volume 43.3) issue of Communio entitled Time.

 The meeting will take place at St. Michael’s Church, at the corner of University Avenue and Hemlock Street, Waterloo (across from Laurier).
 Enter the back door on the parking lot side of the church and proceed down the stairs.
 The meeting room is located on your right.